-The Council of Property Search Organisations (CoPSO) published determinations of a review by MoveWithUs that conveyancing searches do not feature within the most frequent causes of hindrances during the legal transfer of property.
-Searches are unlikely to feature in any slowing down conveyancing in Callington.
+The Council of Property Search Organisations (CoPSO) has noted the conclusions of research by MoveWithUs that conveyancing searches do not feature within the most frequent causes of hindrances in the conveyancing process.
+Searches are unlikely to be the root cause of delay in conveyancing in Callington.

 How does conveyancing in Callington differ for new build properties?

 Most buyers of new build premises in Callington approach us having been asked by the builder to sign contracts and commit to the purchase even before the house is finished.
 This is because house builders in Callington typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Callington or who has acted in the same development.

 What advice can you give us when it comes to appointing a Callington conveyancing firm to deal with our lease extension?

 When appointing a solicitor for your lease extension (regardless if they are a Callington conveyancing firm) it is most important that he or she should be familiar with the legislation and specialises in this area of work.
 We recommend that you talk with two or three firms including non Callington conveyancing practices before you instructing a firm.
 Where the conveyancing practice is ALEP accredited then so much the better.
 The following questions could be helpful:

 Can they put you in touch with clients in Callington who can give a testimonial?